If your writing looks professional, so do you.

 What We Wish Every First-Year College Student Knew

 Most of this website is devoted to writing and editing matters, but the following post is not.
-Instead, it grew out of a collective desire to help college-bound young people make the most of their experience.
+Instead, it grew out of a collective desire among a few college professors to help college-bound young people make the most of their experience.

 * * * * * * *

-For nearly 40 years, my former colleagues and I have watched students make the adjustment from high school to college, both at big universities and at small liberal arts colleges.
-Year after year, some students will thrive and excel while others will crash and burn.
+For nearly four decades, my former colleagues and I have watched students make the adjustment from high school to college, both at big universities and at small liberal arts colleges.
+Year after year, some students thrive and excel while others crash and burn.

 What makes the difference?
-Some success or failure is a consequence of personality or life circumstances, but a lot of it has to do with attitudes and choices.
+Some success or failure is, of course, a consequence of personality or life circumstances, but a lot of it has to do with attitudes and choices.

 - Read your college bulletin.
 Every college has different requirements for graduation (the number of hours needed, specific courses to be taken, other requirements to be met, etc.).
-BE SURE to talk with your academic advisor specifically about all registration decisions.
-But you need to be familiar with your college bulletin, too.
-Sadly, not all advisors are as familiar as they should be about requirements, and ultimately the responsibility for fulfilling them on time is yours.
+Be sure to talk with your academic advisor specifically about all registration decisions.
+But unfortunately, not all advisors are as familiar as they should be with requirements, and ultimately the responsibility for fulfilling them on time is yours.
+You need to be very familiar with your college bulletin, too.
 Most financial aid runs out after four years, so it is critically important for you to finish on time.
-The bulletin is likely published digitally on the institution’s website.
+The bulletin is likely published digitally on your institution’s website.

-- The course catalogue might be part of the bulletin or a separate document.
+- The course catalog might be part of the bulletin or a separate document.
 Remember that the smaller the college, the less likely it is that every course will be offered every semester.
-Some may only be offered once or twice during your four years at the institution.
-If there is a course you are really excited to take, talk with the department chair for that discipline and ask how often it is offered.
+Even at larger institutions, some courses may be offered only once or twice during your four years at the institution.
+If there is a course you are excited to take, talk with the department chair for that discipline and ask how often it is offered.
+If you are REALLY interested in a course, ask who usually teaches it and go talk to that person.
+Professors love to teach courses that students are interested in, and if you can identify a small group of interested students, the professor might be able to get it on the schedule (more likely at smaller colleges than larger ones, but not exclusively).

-- Your first semester, you will likely take only (or at least mostly) general education (sometimes called “core”) courses.
-If you are earning a bachelor’s degree, these are the courses that set your degree apart from a technical or associate’s degree.
+- In your first semester, you will likely take only (or at least mostly) general education (sometimes called “core”) courses.
+If you are earning a bachelor’s degree, these are the courses that set your degree apart from a technical or associate degree.
 The idea is that to be an educated human being, you should know a little bit about a lot of topics and not just a lot about your major.
 These are important courses—especially if you’re undecided about a major.
 However, don’t let anyone talk you into taking certain courses to “get them out of the way” your first semester.
 Instead, at a time when you are adjusting to being on your own, being away from home, and being responsible for every aspect of your life, make sure your course load is very manageable.
-Two tips for at least your first semester:
+Here are two tips for at least your first semester:

 - Consider taking the minimum number of courses you have to take to be considered full time (and eligible for the dean’s/president’s list—check the bulletin!).
 Note: If you brought in some AP, IB, or dual-enrollment credits, you’ll likely be fine taking the minimum.
 If you didn’t, check to see how many credit hours you will need to graduate, divide that number by 8, and make sure you earn at least that many hours every semester.
-Also, if you’re unsure about any of the courses, you can sign up for one extra and decide after the first class meetings which one to drop.
+(If you’re willing to take some in the summer, you’ll have even more cushion, but make sure financial aid will cover them!)
+Also, if you’re unsure about any of the courses, sign up for one extra and decide after the first class meetings which one to drop.
 Also, remember that if you take the minimum number of hours to be a full-time student, you won’t be able to drop one if it gives you trouble.
+Remaining a full-time student is critically important and tied to financial aid, residence hall access, and on-time degree completion.
 Again, talk to your academic advisor.

 - At least for your first semester, choose courses you like and/or are good at.
 Doing so will go a long way toward ensuring that you have a positive first semester.
 A good GPA is confidence building and provides a solid foundation.
 A poor GPA is hard to bring up and can even mean a semester of being on academic probation.
 Get off on the right foot.

 - Colleges/universities have a “drop/add” period that typically lasts at least several days and maybe up to a week.
 During this period, you may drop classes without having your record reflect that you dropped them.
 Remember that you need to keep enough credit hours to be full time, and you should ALWAYS talk to your advisor before dropping any classes to be sure you don’t create any problems for yourself with graduating on time and/or with financial aid.
+(I know I’ve said that twice already, but it is THAT important!)
 This is also a good time to check on classes you wanted to take but which were full when you registered; someone else may have dropped, and a seat may have become available.

 - If there is a class you REALLY want to take but it’s full, go talk to the professor.
 Professors love to have students in their classes who want to be there.
 Sometimes they will allow you to add the class even when it’s full.
 If you aren’t in another class at the same time (one you would have to drop should a seat in the preferred class become available), then show up for the class and speak with the professor either right before or right after to express your interest in adding it.